What registered intermediaries do

 - have a mental health issue

-- have a physical disability that makes it difficult for you to talk
+- have a physical disability that makes it difficult for you to speak

 Registered intermediaries can help vulnerable victims, witnesses, suspects and defendants.